JPougano/expensy-api/README.md

 # EXPENSY-API

 Part of the backend side of the whole Expensy ecosystem.
-It's suposed to handle user and expenses creation and making its date easily and scalably available to other Expensy ecosystem applications.
+It's suposed to handle user and expenses creation and making its data easily and scalably available to other Expensy ecosystem applications.

 # Technologies and Architecture